An expat’s guide to finding jobs in Paris, including how to find English-speaking vacancies in the City of Lights.

 Preparing a French CV and interview tips for Paris jobs

 Resumés, or CVs, as they are called outside of the US, are a bit different in France.
 In terms of length, for senior positions, they shouldn’t be longer than two or three pages, and for anything else, no more than one page.
+You can use an online design tool to create a sleek layout, or try out a resume builder such as Resume.io to make CV-writing simple.

 Once you get to the interview stage, you should know that French companies in Paris often will make you go through up to four separate interviews.
 For each one, prepare yourself by researching the company and job so you have a few questions to ask the interviewers at the end.
 Your personality will be analyzed along with your skills, and you might be asked to handwrite something.